-A fiduciary is someone who has been entrusted with the responsibility of managing the assets of another person and who is required to always act in the best interests of their client, beneficiary, or retirement plan participant.
+A fiduciary is someone who has been entrusted with the responsibility of managing the assets of another person and who is required to always act in the best interests of their client, beneficiary, or the retirement plan participant.
 Professionals who have attained AIF® (Accredited Investment Fiduciary) designation have acquired a thorough knowledge of fiduciary responsibility and can be an invaluable resource to investment fiduciaries.
 An AIF® designation represents that person’s knowledge of a Global Fiduciary Standard of Excellence and their application of the global standard into their own practice.

 While the practices are available to all advisors, only those who have earned the AIF® Designation are formally recognized by the Center for demonstrating a full understanding of how to implement those processes to help individuals and families pursue their investment goals in a responsible and accountable manner.
 AIF® Designees are committed to using the knowledge and resources they have gained through their training to: